alexmplastow/helpForMyBombshell/README.md

 To Twinkle: if you want to use this, go to the mageck_nest/mageck_nest.py python file and attempt to execute.
 I'll add a yaml file in a second

+By the way, in case the original writer of this programmer can see I uploaded, I'm just uploading this code with some changes for the benefit of my darling who enlisted my help in using the tool.
+This code ain't mine

 Integrative CRISPR analysis using MAGeCK-NEST